Start9Labs/documentation/site/source/support/user-manual/configuration/tor-setup/tor-firefox/torff-windows.rst

 #.
 Click ``OK`` and then restart Firefox for the changes to take effect.

 #.
 You're all set!
 You should now be able to navigate to ``.onion`` URLs in Firefox.
 You can test by going to Start9's ``.onion`` homepage, `here <http://privacy34kn4ez3y3nijweec6w4g54i3g54sdv7r5mr6soma3w4begyd.onion/>`_.
-This means you can access tor-only service :ref:`WebUIs <webui>`, such as Cups Messenger, and use your Bitwarden Tor address in the `Bitwarden Firefox Plugin <https://addons.mozilla.org/en-US/firefox/addon/bitwarden-password-manager/>`_.
+This means you can access tor-only service :ref:`WebUIs <web-ui>`, such as Cups Messenger, and use your Bitwarden Tor address in the `Bitwarden Firefox Plugin <https://addons.mozilla.org/en-US/firefox/addon/bitwarden-password-manager/>`_.